mapr/mapr-demos/spark_music_demo/README.md

 To run the demo, perform the following steps:

-0) Ensure that prerequisites are satisified on all MapR nodes:
-    - Spark and PySpark are installed
+0) Ensure that prerequisites are satisified on all MapR nodes.
+Ensure that Spark and PySpark are installled as well as the HappyBase Python package.
-    - Happybase is installed

 1) Create the MapR-DB tables required for storing the data.
-You will need three tables:
+You will need three tables:  cust_table, agg_table, live_table.
-    - cust_table
-    - agg_table
-    - live_table

 2) In each of the above tables, create a single column family named cdata, adata and ldata, respectively.